ploki/yanapack/README.md

  - .56
  - .68e-3

-In addition, there are several suffixes to perform basic conversion or add unit prefixes from the metric system.
+In addition, there are several suffixes to perform basic conversions and scaling.
  - __f__: * 10^-15
  - __p__: * 10^-12
  - __n__: * 10^-9